 Highlights of this stage:

-- It should last between 3 – 6 months or less
+- It should last between 3 – 6 months.

 - There should be no sign of physical affection between you as you need to be detached so you can objectively discern if you should marry him